-- In class support for small groups with an additional teacher, SENDCo Assistant or Learning Support Assistant (LSA) - Individual/small group withdrawal to allow for greater focus with work planned and provided by the subject teacher - Differentiation of resources - Homework support club (daily) - Peer support - Wave 3 interventions (Sounds write, Power of 2, Lexia, guided reading, dyslexia support, etc.) - Provision of alternative learning materials - Additional staff time in planning interventions and monitoring their effectiveness - Staff development/training to implement more effective strategies - Access to Specialist Teaching and Educational Psychology Service or other support services for advice on strategies, equipment and staff training. - Access Arrangements for assessments at KS3 and GCSE refer to Examinations Policy.
+- In class support for small groups with an additional teacher, SENDCo Assistant or Learning Support Assistant (LSA) - Individual/small group withdrawal to allow for greater focus with work planned and provided by the subject teacher - Differentiation of resources - Homework support club (daily) - Peer support - Wave 2/3 interventions (Sounds write, Power of 2, Lexia, guided reading, dyslexia support, etc.) - Provision of alternative learning materials - Additional learning support staff time in planning interventions and monitoring their effectiveness - Staff development/training to implement more effective strategies - Access to Specialist Teaching and Educational Psychology Service or other support services for advice on strategies, equipment and staff training. - Access Arrangements for assessments at KS3 and GCSE refer to Examinations and Access Arrangements Policy.